-Fig. 18.
-Spam network with short life duration (222.46.32.0/20).
+Figure 24: Spam network with short life duration (222.46.32.0/20).

-(10/12/2005) and we never saw the BGP updates of the prefix thereafter.
+The short life duration of spam only networks coincides with the spamming activity of the spammers.
+Figure 24 shows a typical example of the correlation between the BGP updates and spam arrivals from the network 222.46.32.0/20.
+The network prefix was announced around 2:00AM on 10/11/2005 (FSU local time) and we never saw the BGP updates of the prefix before.
+Spam messages arrived around 7:00AM on that day and continued till around 5:00PM on the same day.
+The prefix was subsequently withdrawn around 9:00AM next day (10/12/2005) and we never saw the BGP updates of the prefix thereafter.
 It is worth noting that we observe the spamming activity of the spammer only from a single vantage point (FSU).
 It is highly possible that during the life duration of the network, the spammer may have also sent spam messages to other Internet users.

 There is no clear understanding of how long the spammers using the technique of short-lived networks keep their network prefixes announced.
-If we take one week (one day) as the threshold, then from Figure 17 we can see that about 6% (4%) of network-level spammers use this technique for spamming.
+If we take one week (one day) as the threshold, then from Figure 23 we can see that about 6% (4%) of network-level spammers use this technique for spamming.

-B. Network Reachable Intervals
+5.2 Network Reachable Intervals